Construction Site Accidents

 Our Case Reports page describes some of the complex personal injury cases we have successfully handled on behalf of our clients.
 We have recently settled a crane accident case involving the wrongful death of the crane operator.
 Read the full case report of this crane accident case.

-If you have been injured in a construction accident and wish to speak to a lawyer, please call us at 617-723-7676 (or toll free at 1-800-379-1244), use our contact form.
+If you have been injured in a construction accident and wish to speak to a personal injury lawyer, please call us at 617-723-7676 (or toll free at 1-800-379-1244), use our contact form.
 Get your free legal consultation today with Breakstone, White & Gluck, P.C.
 Our Boston office is conveniently located in Government Center.